Package Leaflet: Information for the User

 For adults with Chronic Obstructive Pulmonary Disease (COPD)

-Your symptoms may be well controlled using Anasma twice a day.
-If so, your doctor may decide to reduce your dose to once a day.
+Your symptoms may be well-controlled using Anasma twice a day.
+If this is the case, your doctor may decide to reduce your dose to once a day.
 The dose may change to:

-It is very important that you follow your doctor's instructions on how many applications and how often you should take your medication.
+It is very important that you follow your doctor's instructions about how many applications and how often you should take your medication.

-If you are using Anasma to treat asthma, your doctor will want to monitor your symptoms regularly.
+If you are using Anasma to treat asthma, your doctor will want to regularly monitor your symptoms.

-If your asthma worsens or you have greater difficulty breathing, see your doctor immediately.
-You may notice more wheezing or a feeling of choking more often or that you need to use your rescue medication more frequently.
+If your asthma gets worse or you have more difficulty breathing, see your doctor right away.
+You may notice more wheezing or shortness of breath more often or that you need to use your fast-acting "rescue" medication more frequently.
 If any of these things happen, you should continue using Anasma, but do not increase the number of applications.
 Your respiratory disease may worsen and you may become seriously ill.
 See your doctor, as you may need additional treatment.

 Instructions for use